mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Scenario 2

-- UCS: 9/11
+- UCS: Witnessing the planes crash into the WTC
 - CS: The sight or sound of low-flying planes
-- UCR: Witnessing the planes crash into the WTC
+- UCR: Shock and terror from seeing 9/11
 - CR: Anxiety and nervousness

 #### Scenario 3

 - UCS: An electric shock
 - CS: The sound of a buzzer
-- UCR: The movement of the participants hand
+- UCR: The movement of the participants hand in response to the electric shock
-- CR: The movement of the participants hand
+- CR: The movement of the participants hand in response to the buzzer

 # Learning Activity 11.4